Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Theoretical Analysis of Flow Map Models

 \subsection{Injectivity of Flow Map}

 Since the marginal velocity is assumed to be Lipschitz continuous, the Picard-Lindel\"of theorem guarantees a unique solution to the ODE $dx_t = v^*_t(x_t)dt$ for any initial value.
-The non-crossing trajectory follows directly, since any crossing would contradict uniqueness.
-Thus, since the flow map is formulated as the solution of the ODE with the initial value $x_t$, it is well-defined, and the solution $x_s$ is uniquely determined by non-crossing, ensuring the injectivity of the flow map.
+The non-crossing property of trajectories follows directly, since any crossing at the same time would contradict uniqueness.
+Thus, since the flow map is formulated as the solution of the ODE initialized at $x_t$, it is well-defined.

+For injectivity, suppose that $f(x; t, s) = f(y; t, s)$ for some $x$ and $y$.
+By the uniqueness guaranteed by the Picard-Lindel\"of theorem, the two trajectories must coincide along the interval.
+In particular, $f(x; t, t) = f(y; t, t)$.
+By the boundary condition of the flow map, $x=y$ and thus the flow map is injective.